edgedb/edgedb/docs/edgeql/funcops/set.rst

     Evaluate to ``A`` for non-empty ``A``, otherwise evaluate to ``B``.

-    A typical use case of coalescing operator is to provide default values for optional properties.
+    A typical use case of the coalescing operator is to provide default values for optional properties.

     .. code-block:: edgeql